-ethtool - allows you to display the status or manipulate the settings of the Ethernet hardware.
+date - displays current system date and time.
+Allows you to adjust system date and time. ethtool - allows you to display the status or manipulate the settings of the Ethernet hardware.

-factory_reset - reset WebMux[TM] settings to original settings, clear all current setting.
+factory_reset - reset WebMux settings to original settings, clear all current setting.

-getallsettings - save all WebMux[TM] settings from WebMux[TM] to your PC getconfig - save all farm/server settings from WebMux[TM] to your PC ifcfg-eth - In Out-of-Path mode, you can use this command to set a reboot permanent IP address on the "Internet" port (ethf0).
+getallsettings - save all WebMux settings from WebMux to your PC getconfig - save all farm/server settings from WebMux to your PC ifconfig - display and configure a network interface(s)

+- hwclock displays current hardware date and time.
+Allows you to adjust hardware date and time. - ifcfg-eth In Out-of-Path Mode, you can use this command to set a reboot permanent IP address on the "Internet" port (ethf0).
 See Appendix 10 for details.